ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 **Context Switch #1:** Author stops coding on Project 1, sets up code review, and tags Reviewer.
 Author starts working on Project 2.

 **Context Switch #2:** Reviewer gets a notification, stops their work on Project 3, and begins review of Project 1.
-Reviewer leaves feedback for Author, resumes work on Project 3.
+Reviewer leaves feedback for Author, résumés work on Project 3.

 **Context Switch #3:** Author is notified of feedback on Project 1, stops work on Project 2, and addresses comments from Reviewer.
-Then Author resumes work on Project 2.
+Then Author résumés work on Project 2.

 **Context Switch #4:** Reviewer stops work on Project 3 and best-case scenario Reviewer is now satisfied with changes in Project 1 and approves the code review.
-Reviewer resumes work on Project 3.
+Reviewer résumés work on Project 3.
 Worst case, Author and Reviewer must repeat Context Switches #3 and #4 several times.

-**Context Switch #5:** Author is notified of approval, stops work on Project 2, merges Project 1, then resumes work on Project 2.
+**Context Switch #5:** Author is notified of approval, stops work on Project 2, merges Project 1, then résumés work on Project 2.

 There are ways to minimize these context switches, but they too involve tradeoffs.
 A common alternative is to do all code reviews as a synchronous pair programming exercise; however, that strategy trades context switches for synchronous meeting time, which is still a drag on productivity.
 No matter how you slice it, human code review is expensive.